maniacs-oss/snackis/snabel.md

 ```

 #### Strings
 Strings are mutable collections of characters that provide reference semantics.
 Snabel makes a difference between byte strings and unicode strings.
-Unicode strings are delimited by ```"```, processed as UTF-8 when converting to/from bytes and stored internally as UTF-16.
-Byte strings are delimited by ```'```, automatically promoted to unicode as needed.
+Unicode strings are delimited by double quotes, processed as UTF-8 when converting to/from bytes and stored internally as UTF-16.
+Byte strings are delimited by single quotes and automatically promoted to unicode as needed.

 ```
 S: 'foo'